ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpdeploy.md

 # IBM Blockchain Platform for Multicloud Part 2 - Deploying a Smart Contract

-This lab will walk you through deploying the smart contract that you worked with from the VSCode labs: namely `commercial-paper`.
+This lab will walk you through deploying the smart contract that you worked with from the VSCode labs: namely, `commercial-paper`.
 This lab assumes that you have successfully completed the [IBM Blockchain Platform for Multicloud Part 1 - Deploying a blockchain network lab](ibpconsole.md).
 If you have not completed part 1, you must do so before continuing with this lab.

 ## Section 1: Export Commercial Paper Smart Contract

 Remember from the VSCode labs, you have already packaged up the commercial paper (`papercontract@0.0.4`) smart contract.
 Now you will export the contract to its own smart contract package (*in .cds format*) and deploy it to your IBM Blockchain Platform network.

 !!! note
         If you did not complete the VSCode labs, you can still continue with this lab.
-You need to download the .cds package here: [commercial-paper](files/papercontract@0.0.4.cds) and save it to your lab image under the `/home/tecadmin/` directory.
+You need to download the .cds package here: [commercial-paper](files/papercontract@0.0.4.cds) and save it to your lab image under the `/home/blockchain/` directory.
 Then you can skip to Section 2 of this lab.

 **1.** Go back to your VSCode editor, and go to the IBM Blockchain Platform Extension view.
 Under the `Smart Contract Packages` panel, right-click on `papercontract@0.0.4` and select `Export Package`:

 ![image](images/ibpdeploy/ibpdeploy1.png)

-**2.** Select the location `/home/tecadmin/`, and click `Enter`.
+**2.** Select the location `/home/blockchain/`, and click `Enter`.
 Upon successful exporting, you will see a message like below:

 ![image](images/ibpdeploy/ibpdeploy4.png)